-where ΔV{HS} and ΔV{LS} are the voltage drop across the high-side and low-side MOSFETs respectively.
-The AC component of the input current (see Figure 41) flows in the input capacitor, generating the input voltage ripple.
+Where ΔV{HS} and ΔV{LS} are the voltage drop across the high side and low side MOSFETs respectively.

+The AC component of the input current (see figure below) flows in the input capacitor, generating the input voltage ripple.

 Figure 42.
 Input capacitor AC current